 My kids used to make roads out of sticks in the dirt.
 Then they would race their cars all through it.

 Give them a paper bag and tell them to find leaves or pinecones.
-They will be so proud to show you each and every one.
+They will be so proud to show you every one of their findings.

 For your older kids, make it more challenging.
-For example, they may need to search for specific items, like a particular color of a leaf or stick size.
+For example, they may need to search for items camouflaged, like a particular leaf color or stick size.

-You can also play a game of I spy with my little eye.
+You can also play a game of I Spy with my little eye.
 This game can be super easy for toddlers or more difficult for older kids.
-These games also get your kids to know more about their surroundings in the forest.
+These games also teach your kids more about their surroundings in the forest.

 Camping in the forest is totally different from their day-to-day life.
-Take opportunities to point out the different trees, foliage, pinecones, and plants.
+Take opportunities to highlight the different trees, foliage, pinecones, and plants.

 We loved to make up grand stories about creatures and fairies that live in the forest.
 So encourage your kiddos to come up with stories of their own.
 Just make sure they aren’t too scary for your toddler.

 Glow in the Dark Items

 Glow-in-the-dark stuff is fun and adds safety to your campsite.
 The kids will just think it’s super fun to have glow-in-the-dark bracelets, necklaces, and whatever else glows.
 They can play imaginary games with glow-in-the-dark swords and magic wands.